Why OpenMagic Isn’t the Tool It Promises to Be

 OpenMagic vs. Professional FOOH

 When comparing OpenMagic to Fake Out of Home (FOOH) video productions crafted by professional 3D artists and studios, the most significant difference lies in creative control and variety.
 OpenMagic relies entirely on pre-made templates, making it easy to use but severely limiting originality.
-In contrast, working with a professional studio or artist ensures that each project remains unique, innovative, and tailored to a brand’s identity.

 Curious about what goes into a successful FOOH production?
 Check out Part I of our Tools Behind FOOH blog series: Ideation & Concept Development